mdulin2/SC3/jwt_hacking/Challenge.md

 * Flag1: What does logging in give you access to?
 * Flag2: What's inside the JWT?
 * Flag3: Can you make or modify your own token?
 I wonder if you can brute force this?
+John the ripper is great!